as08/ClassicASP.PRNG/README.md

 	PRNG.RandomNumber(1,10) ' random number between 1 and 10 (including 10)

 	' RandomBytes([number of bytes],[encoding])
-	' encoding can be hex or base64 (base64 by default) PRNG.RandomBytes(16,"hex") ' random 128 bit hex token
+	' Encoding can be hex or base64 (base64 by default) PRNG.RandomBytes(16,"hex") ' random 128 bit hex token

 ## Example output from PRNG.asp